Routing

 Dynamic Routing

-Aka. adaptive routing.
-Routers exchange routing information periodically and compute best paths automatically.
-Routing tables are automatically updated.
-Adapts to network changes and failures.
+Adaptive routing.
+Routers exchange routing information periodically and recompute best paths automatically.
+Routing tables update in response to topology changes and link failures.

 Broadcast Routing

-Packets are sent to all nodes in the network except the incoming node.
+Packets are sent to all nodes in the network.
 Guaranteed delivery.
-Causes large traffic overhead.
+Higher overhead than flooding.

 Shortest Path Routing